ssm-lab/simulator-energy-measurements/README.md

 fixed_period_measure = FixedPeriodMeasurement('energy_output.csv', 'data/').set_duration(2).set_period(60)
 ```

-## ModelExecutor
+## MeasurementExecutor

-- `ModelExecutor` is a base class that coordinates the execution of a measurable object (like a simulation) alongside energy measurements of the entire machine while program running.
+- `MeasurementExecutor` is a base class that coordinates the execution of a measurable object (like a simulation) alongside energy measurements of the entire machine while program running.
 Users should extend this class and implement the `run_measurable` method to define the behavior of their measurable object.

 ### Constructor:
-- `ModelExecutor()`: Initializes a new instance of the ModelExecutor class.
+- `MeasurementExecutor()`: Initializes a new instance of the MeasurementExecutor class.
 No parameters are required for the constructor.

 ### Fluent API Methods:
 - `set_heat_up(heat_up: int)`: Specifies the heat-up duration before the measurable object start, which indicate the energy consumed by the operating system and other tasks before the program running.